Ruhan-Cilliers/Capstone-task/README.md

 This was an important step in learning to use Django effectively.
 It also consolidated the use of git, dockers and sphinx for documentation.
-Please note that due to Git only being able to deploy static webpages that you must follow the installation process below in order to view the project.
+Please note that due to Git only being able to deploy static webpages you must follow the installation process below to view the project.

 ## *Table of Content*
 * Installation